Staars/Staars.github.io/docs/Bluetooth_MI32.md

 - 3 - notify read

 UUID:
-Returns the 16 bit UUID of the characteristic, that returns a value.
+Returns the 16 bit UUID of the characteristic as a number, that returns a value.

 Internally this creates a context, that can be modified with the follwing methods: